AI That Acts: The Role of Agentic AI in Modern Business Transformation

 Frequently Asked Questions

-1. What is agentic AI in simple terms Agentic AI refers to?
+1. What is agentic AI in simple terms?

 2. How does agentic AI support AI-first strategies?

-It enables AI to operate as a core business layer rather than a supporting tool.
+Agentic AI enables AI to operate as a core business layer rather than a supporting tool.
+It allows organizations to embed intelligence directly into workflows and decision processes.
+This shifts AI from experimentation to being a foundational part of operations.

 3. Is agentic AI safe for enterprises?